AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

 date:   2024-03-23 04:40:00 +0530
 ---

-Recently after years of frustration with the the default Wijesekara keyboard layout used for the Sinhala language, I took it upon myself to design a keyboard layout which would be much more convenient for my day-to-day usage.
-After about a month of designing, I've finally come with what I'm calling the [Sinhala Addendum Keyboard Layout](https://github.com/AdelinaM17n/Sinhala-Addendum-Keyboard-Layout)
+Recently, After years of frustration with the the default Wijesekara keyboard layout used for the Sinhala language, I took it upon myself to design a much more convenient keyboard layout for day-to-day usage.
+After about a month of designing, I've finally come up with what I'm calling the [Sinhala Addendum Keyboard Layout](https://github.com/AdelinaM17n/Sinhala-Addendum-Keyboard-Layout)

 ## Background
 The official keyboard layout that is used with the sinhala writing system is the [Wijesekara layout](https://kbdlayout.info/kbdsn1) which was first created as a layout for type-writers.
-This layout, while not something that is badly designed has one flaw which holds it back from adoption by the average person, which is that its letter placements are not at all obvious unless you own a keyboard whose keycaps has that information printed on them.
-As such most people find it difficult to use this layout since they are only really accustomed to using the QWERTY layout.
-Personally I am able to manually enter the unicode for a certain letter faster than typing it with the wijesekara layout
+This layout, while not something that is badly designed has one flaw which holds it back from adoption by the average person, Which is that The letter placements are not at all obvious unless the keyboard has keycaps with the letters printed on them?
+As such, most people find it difficult to use this layout since they are only really accustomed to using the QWERTY layout.
+Personally, I am able to manually enter the unicode codepoint for a certain letter quicker than typing it with the wijesekara layout

-Here's a preview of the Wijesekara layout for reference
+Here's a preview of the Wijesekara layout for reference,

 ![Wijesekara Keyboard Layout Preview](/assests/wijesekara.png){:style="display:block; margin-left:auto; margin-right:auto"}

 ## Design Goals
-My first and foremost goal with the design of the layout was to make sure for it to be intuitive as possible to use for anyone who is used to the QWERTY layout, this obviously meant mapping Sinhala characters phonetically with the latin letters which were closest to them.
-Which turned out to be a far easier task than I anticipated for \*most\* characters.
-Other than that I also wanted it to be able to input any character of the *Sinhala Akshara Maalawa* (සිංහල අක්ෂර මාලාව) without any major hassle.
+My primary goal with the design of the layout was to make sure for it to be intuitive as possible to use for anyone who is used to the QWERTY layout.
+This meant mapping Sinhala characters to Latin characters which were phonetically close to each other, which turned out to be a far easier task than I had anticipated for \*most\* characters.
+Other than that, I also wanted it to be able to input any character of the *Sinhala Akshara Maalawa* (සිංහල අක්ෂර මාලාව) without any major hassle.

 ## The Attack of The තටදඩ Nation
 The first major decision I had to make while designing this layout was the placement of the characters `ත,ට,ද,ඩ` and their aspirated and pre-nasalised counterparts.
-For all the other consonants with an aspirated version I was able to assign the base state of the key to the non aspirated character and the shift state to the aspirated characters, and if the character had a pre-nasalised version, I was able to assign it to `AltGr` state of the key.
+For other consonants with aspirated versions I was able to assign the base state of the key to the non-aspirated character and the shift state to the aspirated characters, and if the character had a pre-nasalised version, I was able to assign it to `AltGr` state of the key.

 To understand the problem with these characters, we'll have to take a look at their approximate English transliterations.